leenathomas01/connector-os/README.md

-**Note**: This repository is published as a reference architecture.
-Issues may be opened for technical clarification; active community discussion is not currently enabled.
+**Publication Model:** Connector OS is released as a reference architecture.
+Issues may be opened for technical clarification.
+Open-ended community discussion is intentionally not enabled.

 # Connector OS

 > Version: Architecture v1.0 (Whitepaper Published February 2026)